-The offer of the course Special Topics (7,5 ECTS) as an elective course started in the second semester of the 2009/2010 academic year.
-The PDEEC Scientific Committee will credit 7,5 ECTS to this course to students involved in teaching activities, as a Teaching Assistant (TA) in DEEC/FEUP.
-The goals of the course are the following:

-- To give PDEEC students the opportunity to be involved in teaching activities in Master Degree Courses offered in the Department; - To create opportunities for TAs to use their expertise and skill to co-operate in the development of course curriculum; - To give TAs the opportunity to co-operate in course planning; - To expose TAs to teaching activities at lab level to a limited number of students and at a lecture hall to the entire class.
+- 1. As a planned individual study on a topic not covered in the programme, but considered relevant for the topic of the thesis.
+In this case, the requirements are defined by the professor supervising the study. - 2.
+As a teaching assignment, involving the students in teaching activities, as a Teaching Assistant (TA) in DEEC/FEUP.
+The goals are the following: - To give PDEEC students the opportunity to be involved in teaching activities in Master Degree Courses offered in the Department of Electrical and Computer Engineering; - To create opportunities for TAs to use their expertise and skill to co-operate in the development of course curriculum; - To give TAs the opportunity to co-operate in course planning; - To expose TAs to teaching activities at lab level to a limited number of students and at a lecture hall to the entire class.

-The requirements are:
+The requirements in this second form, are:

-- Preparation of lab work: set-up the experiments, prepare the theoretical background and elaborate the experimental guide (at least 4 lab works); - Teaching activitiy in lab classes: to assist lab classes, accompanying students and evaluation activities of lab work; - Teaching activity in theoretical classes: to teach two different topics in theoretical classes.
+- Preparation of lab work: set-up the experiments, prepare the theoretical background and elaborate the experimental guide (at least 4 lab works); - Teaching activity in lab classes: to assist lab classes, accompanying students and evaluation activities of lab work; - Teaching activity in theoretical classes: to teach two different topics in theoretical classes.